aviart/gd-star-rating/readme.txt

 * PHP: 5.2.x or newer
 * mySQL: 5.x
 * WordPress: 2.8 or newer

+= Upgrade Notice =
+* When you upgrade to new version of the plugin, check widget settings and all the plugin settings.

 = Basic Installation =
 * Plugin folder in the WordPress plugins folder must be `gd-star-rating`.